vechain-labs/README/README.md

 ## Phase #1

 During this phase we fork the Uniswap-v2 and make a basic DEX on VeChain.
-Developers are welcomed to **utilize** this organization's open source code to deploye their own DEXs.
+Developers are welcomed to **utilize** this organization's open source code to deploy their own DEXs.

 - `uni-v2`: Uniswap-v2 fork of contracts.
 - `vvet`: WETH style VET escrow contract.